onkar2412/DeepGuard/README.md

 ## License

 This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software in accordance with the terms of the license.

-See the LICENSE file for complete details.
+For complete details, please refer to the [LICENSE](LICENSE) file.

 ---